topeogunleye/Recipe-App-V2/README.md

 ### `npm build`

-To create a production build
+To create a production build of the app